cyphar/cyphar.com/doc/published/20160703-remainroot-ptrace-hell.md

 author: Aleksa Sarai
 published: 2016-07-03 19:00:00
 updated: 2016-07-03 19:00:00
+short_description: >
+  While working on rootless containers, I found myself wanting to use ptrace to fake a few syscalls in a way that the kernel doesn't at the moment.
+It was an awful experience, and I'm here to share the pain with you.
 description: >
   As part of my work on [rootless containers](/blog/rootless-containers-with-runc), I found that many tools try to drop privileges.
 This makes those tools break